 The military airline TAM reportedly take passengers directly between Uyuni and Sucre (and vice versa) every Monday, Friday and Saturday.
 However, at the time of writing no flights between the two cities are showing up on the TAM website.
 They also don’t accept online bookings, so it may be best to call them directly on 901-10-5510 or visit one of there offices (their Sucre office is located at Calle Nicolas Ortiz #110).
 TAM fly into and out of Santa Cruz’s Trompillo airport.

-The most popular bus companies seem to be Trans Diana, Turismo 11 de Julio and Trans Emperador, but the best bet is just to turn up a bit early (or the day before) and pick the one you like the look of best.
+The most popular bus companies seem to be Turismo 11 de Julio and Trans Emperador, but the best bet is just to turn up a bit early (or the day before) and pick the one you like the look of best.
 That will also give you time to buy your tickets and get on the bus of your choice (as some buses can become full close to departure).
 Alternatively, to guarantee a seat, you can book your tickets in advance using Tickets Bolivia (see below).

 The journey to Sucre takes about 10 hours and is much more comfortable than it used to be now that the road between Uyuni and Sucre has been fully sealed.
-Most bus companies terminate at Potosi’s main bus station (just outside of town), requiring you to take another bus from Potosi to Sucre, with the exception of 6 de Octubre who run direct.
+Most bus companies terminate at Potosi’s main bus station (just outside of town), requiring you to take another bus from Potosi to Sucre, with the exception of 6 de Octubre who run direct departing daily at 10pm.
 The journey between Uyuni and Potosi is around 6 hours and between Potosi and Sucre it is another 4 hours.

 Buses to Uyuni can be caught from Sucre’s main bus station located east of the city center on Avenida Ostria Gutiérrez.
 A short taxi ride to and from the city center will cost around 4 bolivianos per person.

-The only bus company offering a direct service between Sucre and Uyuni (via Potosi) is Sind.
-Trans 6.
-De Octubre leaving from Sucre’s bus terminal at 6.30 am (make sure to double check this at the bus station as times are subject to change).
+The only bus company offering a direct service between Sucre and Uyuni (via Potosi) is 6 De Octubre leaving from Sucre’s bus terminal at 9.30 am (make sure to double check this at the bus station as times are subject to change).
 All other bus companies require you to change in Potosi where you can purchase your onward ticket to Uyuni.

-Buses from Sucre to Potosi leave approximately every hour from 6:30am until 6pm and the journey is around 3 hours.
-Buses from Potosi to Uyuni leave roughly every half hour between 7am and 12pm then at 6:30pm, 7pm and 7:30pm.
+Buses from Sucre to Potosi leave every one to two hours from 6am until 7pm and the journey is around 3 hours.
+Buses from Potosi to Uyuni leave roughly every half hour between 7am and 12pm then at 4:30pm, 5:30pm and 7:30pm.
 The journey is around 6 hours.